Neither the Sea nor the Sand

-Neither the Sea nor the Sand (also known as The Exorcism of Hugh) is a 1972 British horror film, based on the book of the same name, by Gordon Honeycombe.
-The film is directed by Fred Burnley, and stars Susan Hampshire, Frank Finlay, Michael Petrovitch and Michael Craze.
+Neither the Sea nor the Sand (also known as The Exorcism of Hugh) is a 1972 British horror film directed by Fred Burnley and starring Susan Hampshire, Frank Finlay, Michael Petrovitch and Michael Craze.
+It was written by Gordon Honeycombe and Rosemary Davies based on Honeycombe's 1969 novel of the same title.

 Plot

 Anna Robinson, having recently left her husband, has retreated to Jersey, where she attempts to sort out her complicated life.
 One day while out walking, she encounters a man named Hugh Debernon, with whom she begins a relationship, much to the disapproval of Hugh's religious brother, George.

 On a holiday to Scotland, Anna begins to question the relationship, worried that it may just be an affair, for which Hugh reassures her that it is not the case and declares his love.
 While Hugh is chasing Anna on a beach, he suddenly collapses and is pronounced dead by the local doctor.
 A distraught Anna cannot accept that he is gone.
 During the night Hugh miraculously returns, much to Anna's delight, convinced that the doctor had made a mistake.

 During their trip back to Jersey, Hugh does not speak and continually stares at Anna.
 Upon their return home, Anna realises that something is wrong.
 George tries to convince Anna that Hugh is dead, for which she remains in denial.
 He accuses Anna of being a witch and that she conjured an evil spirit that possessed his brother's dead body, which somehow explains why he is apparently alive and burns Hugh's hand to try and prove his theory.
 George is adamant that Hugh is possessed and must be exorcised by a priest.
 Hugh begins to communicate with Anna telepathically and appears to go along with George's wishes.
 While travelling to see a priest, Hugh forces George off the road and jumps to safety as George plummets over a cliff to his death.

 The local authorities attempt to inform Hugh of George's death as Anna continues to conceal the truth and reveals that Hugh died in Scotland and passes on Hugh's death certificate.
 She soon realises that they can't keep up the facade for much longer as Hugh begins to get aggressive.
 A friend of Hugh's, Collie Delamare, tries to comfort Anna following the news of Hugh's passing and becomes suspicious of her.
 Anna realises that Hugh is really gone and is willing to die to be with him.
 Collie follows Anna across the beach and witnesses her join Hugh as the pair walk into the sea.